Alinshans/MyTinySTL/README.md

 ## Introduction

 This is a `tinySTL` based on `C++11`, which is my first project for practice.
 I use the Chinese documents and annotations for convenience, maybe there will be an English version later, but now I have no time to do that yet.
 Now I have released version `2.0.0`.
 I have achieved the vast majority of the containers and functions of `STL`, and there may be some deficiencies and bugs.
-From this version, the project will enter the stage of long-term maintenance, i.e., I probably will not add new content but only fix bugs found.
-If you find any bugs, please point out that in [`Issues`](https://github.com/Alinshans/MyTinySTL/issues), or make a [`Pull requests`](https://github.com/Alinshans/MyTinySTL/pulls) to improve it, thinks!
+From the version `2.x.x`, the project will enter the stage of long-term maintenance, i.e., I probably will not add new content but only fix bugs found.
+If you find any bugs, please point out that in [`Issues`](https://github.com/Alinshans/MyTinySTL/issues), or make a [`Pull requests`](https://github.com/Alinshans/MyTinySTL/pulls) to improve it, thanks!

 ## Supported